-A hybrid engine is a type of propulsion system that combines the use of a conventional gasoline or diesel engine with an electric motor and battery pack.
-The aim of a hybrid engine is to provide improved fuel efficiency and lower emissions compared to conventional engines while still maintaining the power and performance of a traditional engine.
+A hybrid engine is a type of propulsion system commonly used in modern taxi services that combines the use of a conventional gasoline or diesel engine with an electric motor and battery pack.
+The aim of a hybrid engine is to provide improved fuel efficiency and lower emissions compared to conventional engines while still maintaining the power and performance of a traditional engine, making it an ideal choice for any taxi in York looking to cut costs and reduce environmental impact.
+Many York taxi operators now favour hybrid models because they offer the reliability needed for daily taxi journeys while helping meet the growing demand for eco-friendly transportation options.
+Whether used for private hire taxi bookings or traditional city centre taxi runs, hybrid technology represents the future of sustainable taxi services.

 The system works by using the electric motor to assist the combustion engine during acceleration and to provide power during slow speeds where the gas engine is less efficient.
 During normal driving, the electric motor is mainly charged using kinetic energy from the braking system that is normally lost in a conventional car.
 This is known as regenerative braking, where the electric motor acts as a generator to recharge the battery pack.
 In some cases, the battery pack can also be charged by connecting the car to an external power source.